 If she stayed still, they wouldn’t hear her, but they would smell her scent.

 What should I do?

-Her decision was made for her when the dagger slipped from its place sending small rocks on top of her head. her feet rubbed against the wall and her heart dropped.
-Her gasp was cut as she pressed her lips together, caging it before it transformed into a scream.
+Her decision was made for her when the dagger slipped from its place sending small rocks on top of her head.
+Her feet rubbed against the wall and her heart dropped.
+Her gasp was cut short as she pressed her lips together, caging it before it transformed into a scream.

 “Hi, gorgeous.
 I’m Arthur.
 What’s your name?”